lmc-eu/code-quality-tools/packages/prettier-config/README.md

 module.exports = require('@lmc-eu/prettier-config');
 ```

-Or you can of course choose your preffered way of using configs:
+Or you can choose your preffered way of using configs:

 <details>
 <summary><i>package.json</i></summary>